yakasov/HardPlus/README.md

 Cave Spiders
 - Instead of inflicting Poison I for 15 seconds, they now inflict Poison II for 10 seconds.

+Endermen
+- Ender Pearl drop chance increased to 66% (from 50%)

+Piglins
+- Ender Pearls are half as likely to be gained from trading, and will have half the quantity (1 - 2, previously 2 - 4)

+Spiders
+- Chance to have status effects increased to 25% x CRD (from 10% x CRD)
+- Spiders can spawn with Resistance, Fire Resistance or Health Boost

+Zombies
+- Chance to spawn with equipment increased to 15% (from 5%)
+- Zombies will always set their target on fire if they are also on fire
+- Zombies always gain a random follow distance bonus, and this bonus is increased by 25%
+- Chance for a zombie to be classified as a 'leader' (can summon reinforcements and gains extra health) has been doubled

 ## Items